syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Navigate between views

-You can easily navigate to the month, year, decade, or century views to select different date ranges in the drop-down spinner by repeatedly clicking the header button.
+You can easily navigate to the month, year, decade, or century views to select different date ranges in the drop-down calendar by repeatedly clicking the header button.
 Initially month view is loaded.

 You can restrict navigation within a minimum and maximum views by using `MinDisplayMode` and `MaxDisplayMode` properties.
 This will be useful when your date range is smaller and you don’t want to show century, decade and year view.